rafaelfgyn/rafaelfgyn/README.md

 - 👋 Hi, I’m Rafael.
--  I’m interested in software development
+-  I’m interested in software development.
 -  Today, I have solid experience with JavaScript and NodeJS and I'm currently learning framework ReactJS and PostgreSQL database.
 -  I’m looking to collaborate on projects relate to software development and technology.
 -  You can reach me through: